Fleeting States + Measured Values

 These changes appear immediately in the fleeting states world as shifts in color, intensity, and light movement.
 In the measured values world, changes appear only as statistical probabilities after measurement, revealing classical probability values.
 By exploring the interface and interacting with the physical installation in real time, users playfully gain insights into quantum principles.

-Working of the user interface
+How the user interface works

 Qubits reacting to the user's interactions

-Structures to get the desired qubit form
+Structures used to form the target qubit shape

 Vacuum forming the qubits